ReallyNewb/retrostudio-docs/code-blocks/actions/leaderstats/get-leaderstat.md

 #### Player (Object)

-Player that you want to get the leaderstat from.
+The player that you want to get the leaderstat value from.

 * [x] Can use Variable